Sam Denby

-Samuel Robert Denby (born March 17, 1998) is an American-Irish YouTuber who created the edutainment YouTube channels Wendover Productions and Half as Interesting, and the travel competition show Jet Lag: The Game, alongside other projects.
-Across all of Denby's channels, he has accumulated more than 1 billion views and 7.8 million subscribers.
-He is the chief content officer of streaming service Nebula.
+Samuel Robert Denby (born March 17, 1998) is an American YouTuber who created the edutainment YouTube channels Wendover Productions and Half as Interesting, and the travel competition show Jet Lag: The Game, alongside other projects.
+As of 12 February 2026, Denby has accumulated more than 1.7 billion views and over 8.8 million subscribers across all of his YouTube channels.
+He is the chief content officer of the streaming service Nebula.

 Career

 Wendover Productions

 Created in 2010, Denby's primary channel is Wendover Productions.
-As of 19 September 2025, that channel has over 4.84 million subscribers, 262 published videos, and more than 781 million total video views.
+As of 19 june 2026, the channel has over 4.9 million subscribers, 282 published videos, and more than 822 million total video views.
 His videos most commonly feature the topics of logistics, most notably those of aviation, as well as geography, economics, and the military.
 The Wendover Productions video about tourism in Iceland received significant attention from Iceland's national newspapers.
 Wendover Productions is based in Aspen, Colorado.

 Half as Interesting

-Launched on August 26, 2017, Denby's second YouTube channel, Half as Interesting, publishes weekly releases on an unrestricted range of curious topics delivered in a witty style.
-The videos are often in the 5–10 minute range, and are dedicated to a single little-known topic.
-According to the launch announcement, the channel continues the well-liked coverage of topics from the Wikipedia:Unusual articles list, referred to as "That Wikipedia List" or TWL, which was previously published on the Wendover Productions channel, but is not restricted solely to that end.
-As of 19 September 2025, the channel has over 2.91 million subscribers, 528 published videos and more than 763 million views.
+Launched in August 2017, Denby's second YouTube channel, Half as Interesting, publishes roughly weekly educational releases on a range of topics delivered in a witty style.
+The videos are often in the 5–10 minute range, and each is dedicated to a single little-known topic.
+As of 13 may 2026, the channel has over 2.93 million subscribers, 564 published videos, and more than 790 million views.

 Extremities

-In June 2019, Denby created a scripted podcast called Extremities about the logistics of living in the world's most isolated and populated locations.
-The show's format has since been modified into short documentaries exclusive to the streaming service Nebula with the same concept.